kuvivek/drivingTheoryInGermany/README.md

 ✅ When the rails run too far to the right
 ❌ When the roadway (not a one-way street) to the right of the tram is blocked by other vehicles
 ✅ In one-way streets
 **Comment**:  In one-way streets or where the rails are too far to the right, you may overtake a streetcar on the left.
-If the rails are in the middle of the road, you may only overtake a streetcar on the right.
+If the rails are in the middle of the road, yo u may only overtake a streetcar on the right.

 324. You want to turn left.
 What difficulties could arise here?
 ✅ Misunderstandings with oncoming traffic turning left